Federated Epidemic Surveillance: Introduction

 \section{Introduction}

 The prompt detection of outbreaks is critical for public health authorities to take timely and effective measures.
-Providing early warning, whether regarding the emergence of a new pathogen or a renewed wave of an existing epidemic, allows for preparatory action either to reduce transmission or to prepare for increased load on the health system.
-Nonetheless, real-time surveillance is challenging, particularly in countries such as the United States where relevant data is typically held by many separate entities such as hospitals, laboratories, insurers and local governments.
-These entities are often unable or unwilling to routinely share data for a variety of reasons including patient privacy, regulatory compliance, competitiveness and commercial value.
-Accordingly, creating effective surveillance pipelines currently require public health authorities to mandate reporting for particular conditions of interest.
+Providing early warning regarding either the emergence of a new pathogen or a renewed wave of an existing epidemic allows for preparatory action to reduce transmission and prepare for increased load on the healthcare system.
+However, real-time surveillance is challenging, particularly in countries such as the United States where relevant data is typically held by many separate entities such as hospitals, laboratories, insurers and local governments.
+These entities are often unable or unwilling to routinely share even aggregated time series such as the total number of patients with a specific diagnosis.
+Even when sharing aggregates is permitted from a privacy perspective (e.g., such disclosure is often allowable under U.S.\ HIPAA rules), a number of other barriers can arise due to competitiveness, commercial value, reputation, and other sources of institutional reluctance.
+For example, absolute numbers may be viewed as propriety if they are reflective of market share, or may be thought to reveal unwanted information about the relative performance of different institutions.
+Accordingly, public health authorities must mandate reporting for particular conditions of interest to create effective surveillance pipelines.
 This process is both cumbersome and reactive: a new reporting pipeline cannot be created until well into a public health emergency.